malminhas/kotlin-fundamentals/README.md

 * Built-in null safety.
 * First class coroutine support.
 * Discourages inheritance in favour of composition.
+* Allows you to use the same language for web + mobile apps and microservices.
 * JetBrains are really pushing multiplatform Kotlin.

 ## Environment